KiraUnderwood/microservise/Readme.md

  > poetry run python -m pytest
  >

-Use Postman of other http client to run API.
+Use Postman or other http client to run and see API in action.